SecUSo/privacy-friendly-sudoku/README.md

 ## License

 Privacy Friendly Sudoku is lisenced under the GPLv3.
+Copyright (C) 2016-2018 Christopher Beckmann and Timm Lippert

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.